codio-templates/hello-turtle-c-/.guides/content/New-Page-2371.md

 ---

 ## Printing without the Newline Character
 The `cout` command does not add a newline character.
 The code below will print the two words on the same line without a space.
-Click the `TRY IT` button below to see the output.
+Copy the code below into the text editor on the left and then click the `TRY IT` button below to see the output.

 ```c++
 cout << "Hello";